 I am a professionally qualified and experienced therapist working in Central Norwich.
 I can provide you with a safe and confidential space in which to talk about and explore the issues which are troubling you.

-I offer open-ended therapy as well as time-limited therapy of 12 sessions.
+I offer open-ended therapy as well as time-limited therapy.
 Ongoing sessions last for 50 minutes.

-As well as working with clients face to face from my practice in Norwich, I also offer therapy by telephone and online therapy via Zoom and Skype.
-Even before the onset of Covid-19, which has had profound changes on the way we live and work, many people were finding that due to personal circumstances, whether travelling for work, living in remote locations or on the road, mobility and health issues, it’s was possible to attend a therapist’s office on a weekly basis.
+As well as working with clients face to face from my practice in Norwich, I also offer therapy by telephone and online therapy via Zoom.
+Even before the onset of Covid-19, which has had profound changes on the way we live and work, many people were finding that due to personal circumstances, whether travelling for work, living in remote locations or on the road, mobility and health issues, it wasn't possible to attend a therapist’s office on a weekly basis.

 During the initial consultation we would discuss your reasons for seeking help and you would have the opportunity to ask any questions about what happens in therapy and raise any concerns.
 This initial session would also give us the opportunity to think about working together.
 You are under no obligation to continue with therapy with me after the initial consulation if you choose not to do so.

 If you would like to find out more about my services, ask any questions, or arrange an initial consultation, please contact me by email.